anandtripathi5/barah/README.md

-# 12-factor-app
+# Barah

-A flask application boilerplate satisfies the 12 factors.
+A flask application boilerplate satisfies the 12 factors(twelve factor app).
 Simply git clone the repository and use the flask server as per you need

 # Features